What are the correct UK stopping distances?

 What is thinking distance?

-Thinking distance is the amount of time (equated by distance) that it takes for the driver to realise the need to brake in order to react to the hazard directly ahead.
-According to the official UK Highway Code, and based on a car of around 4 metres in length, thinking distance can be calculated like so:
+Thinking distance is the time (equated by distance) it takes to press the brake pedal to react to the hazard ahead.
+According to the official UK Highway Code, and based on a car of around four metres in length, thinking distance can be calculated like this:

 thinking distance graph